ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-React 19 Reinvented: Form Actions, Server, And much more - <a href="https://medium.com/@srsdevka/react-19-reinvented-form-actions-server-and-much-more-2284bd468669" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding One-Way Data Flow in React - <a href="https://medium.com/@foroogh.fallah/understanding-one-way-data-flow-in-react-d21947d8632c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sudeep Ranjan Sahoo`**
+✍️ **posted by `Foroogh Fallah`**

-<blockquote>When did you hear React being obsolete and Frameworks overtaking it?
-Well in this war of framework, React dropped a major bomb by dropping…</blockquote>
+<blockquote>One of the core principles of React is one-way data flow, also known as unidirectional data flow.
+This means that data in a React…</blockquote>

 <h3>2.
 Your React App Isn’t Great — Here’s Why. - <a href="https://medium.com/gitconnected/your-react-app-isnt-great-here-s-why-5eb61b3f110b" target="_blank" rel="noopener noreferrer">link</a></h3>